 Halloweentown is about a young Marnie following her grandmother home after her overprotective mother forbids her from Trick-or-Treating and getting into the Halloween spirit.
 Marnie learns that she’s actually a witch and her 13th Halloween is her last chance to get trained as one, or lose her powers forever.
 Except, something’s not quite right in Halloweentown.

 1. Hocus Pocus

-The number one spot no doubt had to go to Hocus Pocus.
+The number one spot on this list of Halloween movies that aren’t scary no doubt had to go to Hocus Pocus.
 Like Halloweentown, I also looked forward to watching this movie every Halloween as a kid.

 Set in the town of Salem, Hocus Pocus follows Max struggling to settle into life in Massachusetts after moving away from LA.
 When hearing about the Sanderson sisters he dismisses it as a load of “hocus pocus” and lights to black flame candle, which gives the three witches another chance at feasting on the children of Salem in the name of eternal youth.

 Bonus watch: The Simpsons Tree-house of Horror episodes

 I rewatch the first few Simpson’s Halloween Specials every year.
 Personally, I think the show as a whole went downhill after the movie came out, so I tend to stick to the episodes before 2007, which leaves us with masterpieces such as the Harry Potter themed “Wiz Kids”, “Nightmare Cafeteria”, and “The Devil and Homer Simpson” which sees Homer sell his soul for a donut.